unpc2026/diaryasprogrammer/README.md

 I am studying **[PRIMARY_TOPIC]** and want to construct a **conceptually layered, internally consistent, and semantically precise mental model** of how it functions at the foundational level.

+The goal is **deep conceptual understanding**, not surface-level familiarity.

 ## My priorities (in strict order):

 1. Correct semantic abstraction
 2. Precise definitions
-3. Logical derivation from the core definitions in this model
+3. Logical consequences derived from those definitions
 4. Clear separation of abstraction levels
 5. Observable behavior at the **primary abstraction level**